 The table and drive lift for easy access for cleaning or changing the saw blade.
-The micro-adjustable, precise cut length stop allows cuts as small as 0.1mm to be made.
+The micro-adjustable, precise cut length stop allows cuts as small as 0.1mm to be made and as deep as 22mm.
 The saw blade, which can be pivoted by 45°, makes the cutting of double mitres possible when used with the angle stop.
 The FET is driven by a special DC motor with Optibelt toothed belts connecting it to the main ball bearing supported shaft.
 Standard equipment supplied with the saw includes a 24 tooth hard metal-equipped saw blade 80 x 1.5 x 10mm.
 A push stick and a non-slotted polycarbonate sawing table inset for tight tolerances between saw blade and table when cutting small parts.
 The FET has a dust adaptor suitable for connection to a vacuum for dust free working.

 |Blade Tilt||0° to 45°|